 We’ve done some research to give you a general indication of what you can expect to earn in some major cities in 2017:

 Here’s a simple method to find out the demand in your area:

 We did a quick search and found there are currently a total 14,000 UX designer jobs in the United States alone!
 Europe has even higher demand with almost 24,000 jobs available.

 Remember, this gives you only an indication of jobs available, many jobs remain unadvertised.
-Updating your social media pages, and Linkedin profile to ‘UX Designer’ is crucial in oder to gain interest from recruiters.
+Updating your social media pages, and LinkedIn profile to ‘UX Designer’ is crucial in order to gain interest from recruiters.

 What You Should Do Now

 - If you’d like a step-by-step intro to find out if UX design is right for you - sign up here for our free 7-day UX short course.